beyondthefarewell/beyondthefarewell.github.io/index.md

    * This [Timeline Project](https://thetimelineproj.sourceforge.net/) software may help, it's free and opensource.
 - **Family Tree**, who fits where, who was that relative you met in the past?
   * Of course there are commercial services offering to help with this, but [Gramps](https://gramps-project.org/) is free and opensource software you can install on your own computer to assist.

+### Pets

+What should happen to pets after their owner dies ?
+What are the owners wishes for them ?
+Arrangements need to be made in advance.

+- The [RSPCA](https://www.rspca.org.uk/) offer a [Home for Life](https://homeforlife.org.uk/) service to cater for pets after the owner dies.
+- There is also [The Cinnamon Trust](https://cinnamon.org.uk/), The National Charity for older people, the terminally ill and their pets.

 ___